theneva/dissertation/src/results.md

 Manual deployment is a time-consuming process on a single host, let alone a multitude of hosts in a load-balanced environment.
 It also requires the person deploying to be familiar with the operating system on the production machine.

-Dependencies to pull in the changes (such as SCP) must be installed on the machine, and shared for all applications.
+Dependencies to pull in the changes (such as Secure Copy (SCP)) must be installed on the machine, and shared for all applications.

 - One severe fault in one application takes down the machine
 - One fault in the physical machine takes down the entire ecosystem
 - No (simple) scaling
-- Easy, requires only knowledge of Linux and the environment to install
+- Simple, requires only knowledge of Linux and the environment to install
-- Fairly easy to replace a module if you know what you're doing
+- Fairly simple to replace a module if you know what you're doing
-- Impossible to restart without downtime (without load balancers); requires more physical machines
+- Unfeasible to restart without downtime (without cluster or load balancers); requires more physical machines
 - One process in one application can eat all resources on the machine (unless extra steps are taken to contain the resource uses, or all applications are run in a VM such as the Java VM)
 - All versions of all required software/dependencies must be installed in the same namespace
 - Extra users should be configured (more manual work)